Box Office: 'Ant-Man' Tops With $58 Million, 'Trainwreck' Impresses With $30.2 Million

-LOS ANGELES (Variety.com) - Marvel’s “Ant-Man” landed with a solid $58 million at the weekend box office, while “Trainwreck‘s” Amy Schumer put her own raunchy spin on romantic comedies to the tune of a $30.2 million debut.
+LOS ANGELES, July 19 (Variety.com) - Marvel’s “Ant-Man” landed with a solid $58 million at the weekend box office, while “Trainwreck‘s” Amy Schumer put her own raunchy spin on romantic comedies to the tune of a $30.2 million debut.

 It marks Marvel’s 12th consecutive first place opening, although “Ant-Man” isn’t at the level of other, bigger-name costumed heroes like Captain America, Thor, and Iron Man, all of whom performed better out of the gate with their solo adventures.
 Going into the weekend, some analysts expected “Ant-Man” to top $60 million, but its opening is similar to “The Incredible Hulk,” which earned an initial $55 million on its way to a $134 million U.S. haul.